Set preferences, the OS X user defaults system works with both the OS and with individual applications.

 with the specified array as its value.

--dict Allows the user to add a dictionary to the defaults database
+-dict Add a dictionary to the defaults database for a domain.

 defaults write somedomain preferenceKey -dict key1 value1 key2 value2

-same as -dict above.
-If the key was not present, it is cre-ated created
+Usage is the same as -dict above.
+If the key was not present, it is created with the

 In most cases the current value can be read with defaults read… it is worth checking the current setting before writing a new default (with defaults write…) just in case you want to revert to the old settings.
 If defaults read… returns 'does not exist' that means there is no setting currently stored, you can remove a setting with defaults delete…